kalmgtm/healthcare-partnership-pipeline/README.md

-# Rula Partnership Pipeline
+# Healthcare Partnership Pipeline

-A Python toolkit for scoring, prioritizing, and managing outreach to healthcare practices as potential Rula mental health referral partners.
+A Python toolkit for scoring, prioritizing, and managing outreach to healthcare practices as potential mental health referral partners.

 ## Overview